adamtow/geocuts/docs/English.md

 ***

+## How It Works
+When run by Cronios or manually GeoCuts takes the following steps:

+1. Checks the global ON/OFF switch.
+If OFF, it exits.
+If ON, it continues to Step 2.
+2. Checks if the device is locked using the [Lock Detection technique from Cronios](http://cronios.com#lock-detection).
+If the device appears locked and Lock Detection is enabled in Settings, an audible prompt or banner notification with sound appears is presented to the user to unlock the device.
+If the device still appears to be locked after 10 seconds, exit.
+Otherwise, continue to Step 3.
+3. Notifies the user that an app switch is about to occur.
+4. Switches to the Shortcuts app.
+To retrieve the current location and send messages, Shortcuts must be the frontmost application.
+5. Retrieves the current location of the device.
+This may take several seconds.
+6. Iterates through all active and available location triggers and determines whether the current location lies within the radius of each trigger.
+7. For each match, run the command assigned to the trigger: run a shortcut or send a text message.
+8. Exits and returns control back to Cronios or the user.

+***

 ## Location Triggers
 Location triggers consist of the following components:

 - **Enabled**: The on/off switch for the location trigger.
 - **Name**: The name of the location trigger.
+- **Tags**: Keywords for the location trigger.
+You can filter which triggers appear on the GeoCuts Home screen.
 - **Location**: The location where the trigger is centered on.
 - **Trigger Radius**: The maximum distance from the location for the trigger to occur.
 The distance unit of miles or kilometers is specified from the Customize Shortcut… page.
 - **Active Timeframe**: The times during the day when this location trigger is active.